coderwassananmol/BUB2/README.md

 9. Run <br /> `npm run dev` for development and `npm run start` for production
 10. Open your browser and run your local server: [http://localhost:3000](http://localhost:3000)

+Note: In order to send email through gmail, you may need to allow less secure app access.
+To turn it on, go to https://myaccount.google.com/lesssecureapps?pli=1

 ## Keep Supporting
 There was no Node.js wrapper available for Internet Archive, so I decided to write the Node implementation to upload books to Internet Archive.
 If you like this repository, show your support by starring the project.
 Cheers!